dfe-analytical-services/coffee-and-coding/how-to-use-github.md

 ### _David Sands_
 ### _2019/07/11_

-Github is an online repository(repo) where programmers^[which we believe is _anyone_ who writes code] place their code.
+Github is an online repository(repo) where programmers - which we believe is _anyone_ who writes code - place their code.
 Programmers can then easily share their code with the world, and allow other programmers to take their code and adapt it.
-It is an example of the [open source software movement](https://en.wikipedia.org/wiki/Open-source-software_movement), which is `software in which the source code is freely available for others to view, amend, and adapt`^[http://www.infotoday.com/it/oct01/poynder.htm].
+It is an example of the [open source software movement](https://en.wikipedia.org/wiki/Open-source-software_movement), which is `software in which the source code is freely available for others to view, amend, and adapt`[SOURCE](http://www.infotoday.com/it/oct01/poynder.htm).

 At DfE's Coffee and Coding, we are moving to host non-Official Sensitive materials on Github.
 To help programmers upload their materials to our repo, we have prepared this how-to guide on how **you** can contribute to our repo.